mjpost/bibsearch/README.md

 # bibsearch

-Bibsearch is a tool for downloading, searching, and managing official BibTeX entries.
+Bibsearch is a tool for downloading, searching, and managing BibTeX entries.
+It attempts to make use of the official BibTeX entries for various collections of proceedings, all without you ever needing to open a web browser and fumble around on Google Scholar or other tools.
-It also integrates with the LaTeX pipeline for paper writing, automatically generating a BibTeX file the citations in the file.
-Its key features are summarized here:
+Its key features are:

 - Automatic downloading of official citations from predefined collections (`bibsearch add bib://`) or arbitrary URI's (`bibsearch add`)
 - Keyword-based search against a private collection of entries (`bibsearch search`)
 - Searching and downloading from the arXiv (`bibsearch arxiv`)
-- Automatic generation of a project BibTeX file from LaTeX source (`bibsearch tex`)
+- Automatic generation of a BibTeX file from LaTeX source (`bibsearch tex`)
 - Keyword-based downloading and opening of PDF files (`bibsearch open`)

-## The problem

-The process of searching for BibTeX entries is cumbersome and annoying.
-Authors are inconsistent in providing them, and they are optional on [the arXiv](http://arxiv.org/).
-Google Scholar is useful, but yielding BibTeX entries requires drilling down into entries.
-What's worse, for some research fields (such as citations from the [ACL Anthology](http://aclanthology.info/)), the correct citations are not the first search result.
-And anyway, why should you have to open a web browser to do something that is inherently text-based?
-Ideally one should have to do these tasks only once per paper, but the reality is that management of a database introduces another set of problems.

-If this problem statement strikes a chord, `bibsearch` is the tool for you.
-Stick to the command line where life is best!

 ## Installation

-Install bibsearch with
+The official source can be found on [GitHub](https://github.com/mjpost/bibsearch).
+The easiest way to install it is via the Python package manager:

     pip3 install bibsearch